 Riverbend / Camera Community real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Riverbend / Camera Community neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

-Homes built from 2000 through today make up a higher proportion of the Riverbend / Camera Community neighborhood's real estate landscape than 97.3% of the neighborhoods in America.
+Homes built from 2000 through today make up a higher proportion of the Riverbend / Camera Community neighborhood's real estate landscape than 97.4% of the neighborhoods in America.
 When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
-In fact, 79.4% of the residential real estate here is classified as newer.
+In fact, 81.3% of the residential real estate here is classified as newer.
+In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
+In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.